 Well, it’s because these exercises can put too much strain on the muscles, tendons of a youngling, hurting things such as their bone growth.
 Such damage can be substantial if proper technique is completely sacrificed in favor of lifting more weight.

 When it comes to kids, controlled movements and light resistance are truly the best.
 A special emphasis should be put on proper technique and safety.
-Your child can do a lot of strength training with his or her own body weight or cheap resistance tubing.
+Your child can do a lot of strength training with his or her own body weight, lightweight dumbbells (I’d suggest the lowest setting on adjustable dumbbells) or cheap resistance tubing.
 They can also rely on free or machine weights, obviously.

 Bodybuilding is both a sport and a recreational activity.
-Competitive bodybuilders can go as far as developing extremely muscular bodies to fight (not literally) for recognition at competitions.
+Competitive bodybuilders can go as far as developing extremely muscular bodies – from the neck down – to fight (not literally) for recognition at competitions.
 Their bodies usually contain very low levels of fat, and they boast a highly muscular size and shape.

-Bodybuilders rely on a number of different exercises, including machine weights or free weights.
+Bodybuilders rely on a number of different exercises, including machine weights like the sumo smith machine or free weights.
 They’re often the type of people who use such exercises the most.
 This is due to the fact that they need every bit of muscle humanely possible in order to enhance body features.

 As you’d imagine, bodybuilding is no kid activity.

 Powerlifters take part in competitions to see who can lift the heaviest weights in three exercises, which are the bench press, deadlift, and squat.